mklilley/mklilley.github.io/content/posts/cold-fusion-coconut-conundrum/index.md

 So, what does this all mean:
 1. Firstly, perhaps it's not the palladium that's special but the substrate it's on - in this case the coconut.
 Storms has his own ideas that nano sized cracks are an essential part of the mechanism of cold fusion.
-2. I need to find another material to use for my experiments otherwse I'm dead in the wateer
+2. I need to find another material to use for my experiments otherwise I'm dead in the water

 I'm not in any position to figure out if 1 is true.
 On 2, luckily there has been a recent flurry of activity on the [LENR forum around some recent experiments from Mizuo](https://www.lenr-forum.com/forum/thread/6017-mizuno-replication-and-materials-only/?pageNo=1).
 Much like the Les Case experiment, Mizuno is working with a gas loaded system.
 Mizuno also claims large amounts of excess heat from his reactor.